getCUJO/QoOID/draft-ietf-ippm-qoo.md

 To support reproducibility and enable confidence analysis, each measurement must be accompanied by the following metadata:

+* Measurement method (e.g., TWAMP, STAMP, ...)
-* Description of the measurement path, including the endpoints (source and destination), network segments traversed, measurement points (if applicable), and direction (uplink, downlink, or bidirectional)
+* Description of the measurement path, including
+  * Endpoints (source and destination)
+  * Network segments traversed
+  * Measurement points (if applicable)
+  * Direction (uplink, downlink, or bidirectional)
-* Timestamp of first sample
+* Timestamp of first sample (e.g., in the format used in TWAMP {{?RFC5357}}{{?RFC8877}})
-* Total duration of the sampling period
+* Total duration of the sampling period (in milliseconds)
 * Number of samples collected
-* Sampling method, including:
+* Sampling method, including but not limited to:
   * Cyclic: One sample every N milliseconds (specify N)
   * Burst: X samples every N milliseconds (specify X and N)
   * Passive: Opportunistic sampling of live traffic (non-uniform intervals)

-These metadata elements are essential for interpreting the precision and reliability of the measurements.
+These metadata elements are required for interpreting the precision and reliability of the measurements.
 As demonstrated in {{QoOSimStudy}}, low sampling frequencies and short measurement durations can lead to misleadingly optimistic or imprecise QoO scores.